cdeevfrr/frisbeepoll/Readme.md

   "https://script.google.com/macros/s/AKfycbw5SbH69fGoYclgyZa7yIeMY-Kbvw9wonzvDq9GE7yB9FNRUGvcVrxRuvatFeoDWoZpuw/exec?action=postPoll"
 ```

-- Add a response to the test poll: (TODO: Behavior is good, response is buggy)
+- Add a response to the test poll: (TODO: Behavior is good, response is buggy when using CURL but works in client.)

 ```
 curl -L -X POST \